The whitewashing of this company’s Mahjong sets is akin to our (mis)treatment of ‘Australia Day’

 North Queensland’s sugar industry was built off the back of the indentured labour of South Sea Islanders; Indigenous Australians were the ‘lifeblood’ of Western Australia’s pearling industry, and, in the agricultural sector, Indigenous people were treated like ‘chattel’.

-Genocide and slavery undoubtedly paved the way for the Stolen Generations, arguably Australia’s most grievous crime against First Nations communities in which children with both white and Indigenous parents were forcibly removed and assimilated into white society.
+Genocide and slavery undoubtedly paved the way for the Stolen Generations, arguably Australia’s most grievous crime against First Nations communities in which children with both White and Indigenous parents were forcibly removed and assimilated into White society.

-Between 1910 to as recently as 1970, Aboriginal and Torres Strait children were stolen from their communities, denied their birth names and forced to bury their language and culture.
+From 1910 to as recently as 1970, Aboriginal and Torres Strait children were stolen from their communities, denied their birth names and forced to bury their language and culture.